-S.4.2.2 9 Ridership
+3 ES.4.9 Ridership

-10 Implementation of the Proposed Project is anticipated to result in increased ridership by 2020 and

-- 11 by 2040.
-Table ES-1 shows the existing Caltrain ridership and the projected Caltrain ridership from - 12 2020 and 2040, with and without the Proposed Project.
+- 4 Implementation of the Proposed Project is anticipated to result in increased ridership by 2020 and - 5 by 2040.
+Table ES-1 shows the existing Caltrain ridership and the projected Caltrain ridership from - 6 2020 and 2040, with and without the Proposed Project.

-13 Table ES-1.
+Table ES-1.
 Estimated Ridership with the Proposed Project

-2013 2020 ^a 2040
+2013 2020a 2040

 Existing/No Project ^b 47,000 57,000 84,000

 With Project ^{c, d} N/A 69,000 111,000

-Source: Appendix I, Ridership Technical Memorandum
+Source: Appendix I, Ridership Technical Memorandum.
+Ridership above is based on boardings, not boardings and alightings.

-^a 2020 was used for ridership analysis to ensure full operation of the new electrified service.

-- ^b No Project analysis assumes the same schedule as at present (5 trains per peak hour; 1 train per offpeak hour per direction; total of 92 trains per day) for both 2020 and 2040 - с For 2020, analysis assumed 75% electrified and 25% diesel service from San Jose to San Francisco. - ^d For 2040, analysis presumes fully electrified service between San Jose and San Francisco.
+- ^a 2020 was used for ridership analysis to ensure full operation of the new electrified service. - ^b No Project analysis assumes the same schedule as at present (5 trains per peak hour; 1 train per off-peak hour per direction; total of 92 trains per day) for both 2020 and 2040 - ^c For 2020, analysis assumed 75% electrified and 25% diesel service from San Jose to San Francisco. - d For 2040, analysis presumes fully electrified service between San Jose and San Francisco.
 As described above, the Proposed Project only has sufficient funding at present to provide 75% electrified service between San Jose and San Francisco.
 It is presumed that additional funding will be obtained to allow full electrified service between San Jose and San Francisco to occur by 2040.

-S.4.2.3 15 Energy Consumption
+9 ES.4.10 Energy Consumption

-16 With the Proposed Project, the primary energy source would be electricity.
-Through conversion of 17 trains from diesel motor propulsion to EMUs, the Proposed Project would substantially decrease 18 diesel fuel use and substantially increase annual electricity use.
-Existing fuel consumption is 19 approximately 4.5 million gallons per year (mid-2012 to mid-2013).
-With the Proposed Project, in 20 2019 diesel trains would provide approximately 25 percent of service from San Francisco to San

-- 21 - Jose and all of the service from San Jose to Gilroy.
-These diesel trains would require 1.1 million 22 gallons of fuel per year, a reduction of approximately 3.4 million gallons per year from current - 23 conditions.
-Proposed Project operation would require approximately 83 million kWh of electricity in - 24 - 2019.
+With the Proposed Project, the primary energy source would be electricity.
+Through conversion of trains from diesel motor propulsion to EMUs, the Proposed Project would substantially decrease diesel fuel use and substantially increase annual electricity use.
+Existing fuel consumption is approximately 4.5 million gallons per year (mid-2012 to mid-2013).
+With the Proposed Project, in 2020 2019 diesel trains would provide approximately 25 percent of service from San Francisco to San Jose and all of the service from San Jose to Gilroy.
+These diesel trains would require 1.1 million gallons of fuel per year, a reduction of approximately 3.4 million gallons per year from current conditions.
+Proposed Project operation would require approximately 88 83 million kWh of electricity in 2020-2019.
 This includes energy expended during both train travel and idling.

-S.4.2.4 25 Maintenance
+ES.4.11 Maintenance

-26 Trimming or removal of trees will be required along the tracks and electrical facilities where they 27 would otherwise pose a maintenance or safety concern.
-One maintenance item that is unique to 28 electric vehicles is the need to inspect the pantograph carbon collector strips for wear and damage.
-29 Carbon is a relatively soft material, even when mixed with copper particles to create "metalized"

-- 1 strips.
-However, carbon, rather than the contact wire, is designed to be the sacrificial element in the - 2 sliding current collection interface.
-As a result, the pantograph would need to be frequently - 3 inspected to ensure that there is sufficient carbon interface.
+Trimming or removal of trees will be required along the tracks and electrical facilities where they would otherwise pose a maintenance or safety concern.
+One maintenance item that is unique to electric vehicles is the need to inspect the pantograph carbon collector strips for wear and damage.
+Carbon is a relatively soft material, even when mixed with copper particles to create "metalized" strips.
+However, carbon, rather than the contact wire, is designed to be the sacrificial element in the sliding current collection interface.
+As a result, the pantograph would need to be frequently inspected to ensure that there is sufficient carbon interface.

-4 S.4.3 Construction Schedule/Durations
+ES.4.12 Construction Schedule/Durations

-- 5 The preliminary project schedule (subject to change) is provided below. - 6 Environmental review/design/permitting: 1-2 years. - 7 Construction: 3-4 years. - Testing: 1-2 years. - 9 The goal is to commence electric revenue service in 2019. - 10 The construction activities described above are not sequential; construction could occur - 11 simultaneously at several locations.
+- The preliminary project schedule (subject to change) is provided below. - Environmental review/design/permitting: 1-2 years. - Construction: 3-4 years. - Testing: 1-2 years. - 6 The goal is to commence electric revenue service in 2020 2019. - 7 The construction activities described above are not sequential; construction could occur - 8 simultaneously at several locations.

-12 S.4.4 Right-of-Way and Easement Needs
+ES.4.13 Right-of-Way and Easement Needs